 The only natural compound that is approved in the EU for sale as an insect repellent is citriodiol, or the essential oil of the lemon eucalyptus tree.
 Overall, studies seem to show that this compound provides slightly shorter protection than DEET, but as well as acting as a repellent, it can also act as a miticide and kill mites and some insects.
 Despite the oil’s natural origin, some commercial products are made with synthetic versions of the active compound, p-menthane-3,8-diol.
 This synthetic version is no different chemically from the naturally occurring version of the compound, and acts in exactly the same way.

-All this talk of repellents is well and good – but why is it that some people are a magnet for mosquitos without them?
+All this talk of repellents is well and good – but why is it that some people seem to be able to repel mosquitos without them?
 Whilst science still can’t be sure of the precise reasons, researchers have relatively recently made a discovery which may shed some light on this question.
 They found that certain compounds, that were either secreted through the skin, or generated by bacteria on the surface of the skin, can actually act to render a person effectively ‘invisible’ from a certain species of mosquito’s senses.
 One of these compounds is called 1-methylpiperazine, though they have also identified a number of other compounds which contain small heterocyles (rings of carbon atoms also containing atoms other than carbon or hydrogen).
 Obviously, this could have implications for future methods of preventing insect bites, and differing levels of these compounds from person to person could be one of several factors affecting why mosquitos just prefer some people more than others.

 Thanks to Amanda Edward for the idea for this graphic!